awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

   $Passwd = Read-Host -AsSecureString
   ```
 If you're using Windows Server 2012 or earlier, the data in your logs might not be formatted optimally\.
 We recommend using Windows Server 2012 R2 and later for optimal log formats\.
 If you're using Linux or macOS instances, ensure that the screen utility is installed\.
-If it's not, your log data might be truncated\.
+If it isn't, your log data might be truncated\.
 On Amazon Linux, Amazon Linux 2, and Ubuntu Server, the screen utility is installed by default\.
 To install screen manually, depending on your version of Linux, run either `sudo yum install screen` or `sudo apt-get install screen`\.
 Logging isn't available for Session Manager sessions that connect through port forwarding or SSH\.
 This is because SSH encrypts all session data, and Session Manager only serves as a tunnel for SSH connections\.

 For more information about the permissions required to use Amazon S3 or Amazon CloudWatch Logs for logging session data, see [Creating an instance profile with permissions for Session Manager and Amazon S3 and CloudWatch Logs \(console\)](getting-started-create-iam-instance-profile.md#create-iam-instance-profile-ssn-logging)\.